Skip to content

 UAE Corporate Tax Calculator

-Estimate your indicative UAE corporate tax exposure, understand the 0% and 9% rates, free zone status and Small Business Relief, and see your compliance checklist.
+Estimate your indicative UAE corporate tax exposure and review key factors such as annual revenue, estimated profit, free zone status, Small Business Relief and compliance readiness.

 Indicative estimate only, not tax advice.
-Actual liability depends on your accounts, adjustments and status under the corporate tax law.
+Actual liability depends on your accounts, taxable income adjustments, free zone status and current UAE corporate tax rules.

 Quick answer